The use of CBD among young people

 The wide range of its positive effects on the organism is well documented and evidence of its efficacy is demonstrated by those who use it, with positive results obtained in chronic pain, mood disorders, neurodegenerative disorders and as an anticonvulsant in the treatment of epilepsy.

-In spite of this, there are groups of parents who vociferously oppose the legalisation of CBD, while others think it was a good idea in the first place to counteract the purchase of uncontrolled drugs on the black market.
+In spite of this, there are groups of parents who vociferously oppose the legalization of CBD, while others think it was a good idea in the first place to counteract the purchase of uncontrolled drugs on the black market.

 Data